V. Kadir Kadhiresan,

 Vice President, Venture Investments

-Prior to entering business development, he led the research and development of multiple early-stage technologies and products in cardiac rhythm management and heart failure.
-Kadir was instrumental in the development of the cardiac resynchronization device for heart failure, now a multibillion dollar product.
+Prior to entering business development, Kadir led the R&D of multiple early-stage technologies and products in cardiac rhythm management and heart failure.
+He was instrumental in the development of the cardiac resynchronization device for heart failure, now a multibillion-dollar product.
 At Heart Rhythm Technologies, a subsidiary of Guidant, he led the development of an ablation technology for treatment of atrial fibrillation and raised venture financing for the project.

 Kadir received a Ph.D. and MS in Biomedical Engineering from the University of Michigan, Ann Arbor, an MBA from the Kellogg School of Management at Northwestern University, and a BS in Electrical Engineering from National Institute of Technology (REC), Trichy, India.
 Kadir was awarded the engineering alumni merit award from University of Michigan and serves on its biomedical engineering advisory board.

 Kadir has published several scientific manuscripts in top peer-reviewed journals.
 He is passionate about the role of technology to improve and save lives and is often engaging in mentoring entrepreneurs to achieve their full potential.